amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/RateLimit.md

 | **Burst allowance**     | +10 requests in the first second (max 30 requests in 2s)   |
 | **Scope**               | Shared across all API applications using the organization’s API key  |

-To check whether your API budget is being consumed by multiple applications, on the Meraki dashboard, as an organization administrator you can view this information by navigating to **Organization > Configure > API & Webhooks** > **API Analytics**.
+You, as an organization administrator of the Meraki dashboard, can check whether your API budget is being consumed by multiple applications by navigating to **Organization > Configure > API & Webhooks** > **API Analytics**.
 You can also use an API to get the [organization's API activity overview](https://developer.cisco.com/meraki/api-v1/get-organization-api-requests-overview-response-codes-by-interval/).

 ## Rate limits per source IP address
-Each source IP address can make upto 100 requests per second, regardless of the number of API clients working from that IP address.
+Each source IP address can make up to 100 requests per second, regardless of the number of API clients working from that IP address.
 | Metric                  | Value                                      |
 |-------------------------|-------------------------------------------------------------|
 | **Quota**               | 100 requests per second per source IP                                      |